koki-develop/gat/README.md

-      --list-formats    print a list of supported output formats --list-langs      print a list of supported languages for syntax highlighting --list-themes     print a list of supported themes with preview -t, --theme string    highlight theme (default "monokai") -v, --version         version for gat
+      --list-formats    print a list of supported output formats --list-langs      print a list of supported languages for syntax highlighting --list-themes     print a list of supported themes with preview -p, --pretty          whether to format a content pretty -t, --theme string    highlight theme (default "monokai") -v, --version         version for gat
 ```